ademby/Competitive-Programming-Backpack/README.md

 # Competitive-Programming-Backpack
- Everything is on my back.No need for a flash drive any more.
+ Everything is on my back.
+ No need for a flash drive.